valhallac/google-photos-backup/README.md

 ## Disclaimer

 This script is provided as-is and without warranty.
 Use it responsibly and ensure compliance with Google's API usage policies.

-Feel free to customize this `readme.md` based on your specific use case or any additional instructions you'd like to provide.